 I wish I had something more comforting to say, but I don’t.
 I’ve preached and taught for years that God is close to the brokenhearted (and I still believe that).
 But that night I didn’t feel it.
 And if I’m honest I still haven’t felt that in the months preceding.
 At other times in my life I’ve had profound experiences and I’ve known beyond a shadow of a doubt that God was with me.
 I know in my head that God is with me, but I sure haven’t felt it.

 Throughout this journey I’ve known in my head that God is good.
 But I can’t bring myself to say that, and I sure don’t feel it.
-I’ve accepted what’s happened and it doesn’t effect my day to day.
+I’ve accepted what’s happened and it doesn’t affect my day to day.
 However I still don’t have peace, I don’t have an answer, and I still haven’t felt any comfort.

 It’s one of the hardest things I’ve had to deal with.
 Breaking the news to friends and family was some of the hardest conversations I’ve had.
 Bringing this into the open hasn’t been easy.
 At every turn I want to isolate myself and withdraw from community.
 But I know I shouldn’t.
 I know because I’ve preached for years in the most difficult seasons you shouldn’t run from people, but rather run towards people.
 But knowledge doesn’t make doing what you know is right easier.